bbauska/W3Cx-5of5/README.md

 formats for the same file.
 The browser will use the first format it recognizes.

-**Lines 13-17:**  we suggest downloading the audio files if the browser does not support the &lt;audio&gt; element.
+<b>Lines 13-17:</b>  we suggest downloading the audio files if the browser
+does not support the &lt;audio&gt; element.
 This is also a best practice!

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->